-Malita joined the Research and Policy Centre in 2011 after gaining a PhD in Anthropology from La Trobe University.
+Malita commenced in the Research and Policy Centre in 2011 after gaining a PhD in Anthropology from La Trobe University.

-In previous roles she worked as a tutor and tutor coordinator in Anthropology and Sociology at La Trobe University, and has tutored Aboriginal secondary school students under the Victorian Government’s Indigenous Tutorial Assistance Scheme.
+In previous roles she worked as a tutor and tutor coordinator in Anthropology and Sociology at La Trobe University, and tutored Aboriginal secondary school students under the Victorian Government’s Indigenous Tutorial Assistance Scheme.

 She has also worked as a Senior Research Assistant at RMIT on a project titled ‘Cultural Economies of Hard Rubbish’ and has been co-editor of the Australian Anthropological Society newsletter.

 Malita has contributed to the longitudinal Life Chances study, which began in 1990 and focuses on the education and employment pathways of the study group, who are now in their 20s.

-Malita is also a member of the Brotherhood’s Reconciliation Action Plan working group.
+Malita has also been a member of the Brotherhood’s Reconciliation Action Plan working group.

 - Poverty and marginalisation